 New product development has been a key ingredient to UTMD's market identity.
-Product development takes several interrelated forms: 1) improvements, enhancements and extensions of current product lines in response to clinical needs or clinical nee
+Product development takes several interrelated forms: 1) improvements, enhancements and extensions of current product lines in response to clinical needs or clinician requests, 2) introduction of new or augmented devices that represent a significant improvement in safety, effectiveness and/or total cost of care, and 3) acquisitions of products or technology from others.
+Manufacturing process development is an equally important aspect that cannot be separated from the successful design and development of devices.

 Because of UTMD's reputation as a focused product developer, its financial strength and its established clinician user base, it enjoys a substantial inflow of new product development ideas.
 Internal development, joint development, product acquisitions and licensing arrangements are all included as viable options in the investigation of opportunities.
 Only a small percentage of ideas survive feasibility screening.
-For internal development purposes, projects are assigned to a project manager who assembles an interdisciplinary, cross-functional development team.
+For internal development purposes, projects are assigned to a project manager who assembles an interdisciplinary, crossfunctional development team.
 The team's objective is to have a clinically acceptable, manufacturable and regulatory-released product ready for marketing by a specific date.
 Several projects, depending on the level of resources required, are underway at UTMD at any given time.
 Only a few assigned projects succeed in attaining a product that meets all of the Company's criteria.
 In particular, this includes a product that is highly reliable, easy to use, cost-effective, safe, useful and differentiated from the competition.
 Once a product is developed, tooled, fully tested and cleared for marketing by the applicable regulatory entity(ies) in the U.S. and/or other countries, there remains a reasonable probability it cannot be successfully marketed for any number of reasons, not the least of which is being beaten to the market by a competitor with a better solution, or not having access to users because of limitations in marketing and distribution resources or exclusionary contracts of GPOs.

-UTMD's current product and process development projects are in the following areas: 1) augmentation and internal manufacturing of existing UTMD devices, 2) neonatal intensive care, 3) specialized procedures for the assessment and treatment of cervical/uterine disease, 4) labor and delivery procedures, and 5) product and process development for OEM customers.
-Internal product development expenses are expected to remain in the range of 1-2% of sales.
+UTMD's current product and process development projects are in the following areas: 1) augmentation and internal manufacturing of existing UTMD devices, 2) neonatal intensive care, 3) specialized procedures for the assessment and treatment of cervical/uterine disease, 4) labor and delivery procedures, 5) pressure sensors needed for biopharmaceutical manufacturing processes and 6) product and process development for OEM customers.
+Internal product development expenses are expected to be closer to 2% of sales in 2024 as UTMD validates and qualifies its BioPharm HP-PRT devices.